javokhirakramjonov/tender-backend/README.md

 - **Error Logging:** A custom logger captures application errors, providing detailed insights for debugging and monitoring.
 - **Session Management:** Redis handles session tokens for efficient and secure user authentication.
 - **Swagger:** Comprehensive API documentation is automatically generated for easy exploration of available endpoints.
+- **WebSockets:** WebSockets are used for real-time notifications to clients.
+When a notification is created, it is pushed to the corresponding user over an active WebSocket connection.
+- **RabbitMQ:** RabbitMQ handles message queuing for asynchronous processing of notifications.
+It ensures that notifications are reliably delivered to users.
 ---

 ## Contribution Guidelines